filakhtov/gentoo-use-docs/net-misc/curl.md

 The flag can be safely disabled.

-### threads
-Pass the `--enable-threaded-resolver` and the `--enable-pthreads` options to the configure script.
-Enable cURL's builtin threaded DNS resolver (built on top of POSIX threads or Windows threads).
-Switch to non-blocking name resolution and prevent timeouts during resolution.

-This flag can be safely disabled, however it is enabled by default by upstream nowadays and can help avoid timeouts with a slow DNS.

 ### verify-sig
 Perform signature verification of the upstream source code archive before extracting it and building the package.